 Foster Care Training

 We are committed to the development of our carers, recognising the professional role which they have within the childcare service.
-We also recognise that our foster carers have varied areas of interest and expertise, thus it is our intention to enable our carers to develop further their skills through a variety of learning experiences.
+We also recognise that our foster carers have varied areas of interest and expertise, thus it is our intention to enable our carers to develop further their skills through a variety of learning experiences through foster care training.

 It is recognised that each person has a preferred style to learning, thus Regional Foster Families provides a variety of approaches when considering how to present training.
 These include: workshops, conferences, 1-1 sessions, online courses and guest speakers / informal discussions at support groups.
 All our carers have a Professional Development Portfolio and training needs are discussed and agreed through formal supervision.

-Skills To Foster: this is full time course running over 3 to 4 days during weekdays or weekends dependent upon prospective carers circumstances and location.
+The is a key stage of the fostering assessment and approval process.
+The initial foster care training course: Skills to Foster is a training course running over 3 to 4 days during weekdays or weekends dependent upon prospective carers circumstances and location.
 It provides prospective carers with both theoretical and practical sessions regarding the role of the professional foster carer.
 It is part of the Form F Assessment and enables the carer(s) or the assessing social worker to discuss further the impact that being a foster carer will have on them and their family.
+The Skills to foster course was developed by the fostering network and more info on the content can be found here.

-Core Training: these courses, through a variety of learning approaches, provide the professional foster carer(s) with the necessary information, both theoretical and practical, to enable them to safely ‘look after’ vulnerable and complex children.
+These Core foster carer Training courses, through a variety of learning approaches, provide the professional foster carer(s) with the necessary information, both theoretical and practical, to enable them to safely ‘look after’ vulnerable and complex children.
 All the courses link with the TSD workbook.
 All carers are encouraged to attend as many training courses as possible.
 The minimum regulatory requirement is 3 per year per fostering household.

-We offer a wide range of training course below is just a sample we offer:
+We offer a wide range of training courses, below is just a sample we offer:

 - First Aid